andrewmarconi/mmg-hubot-scripts/README.md

 Configuration
 -------------
-Edit the po variable below ("Potential Options") to indicate the name of restaurants in your immediate area and a relative weight.
-A higher weight will have a higher probability of being selected.
+Edit the "po" variable in the hubot-lunchtime.js file to indicate the name of restaurants in your immediate area and a relative weight.
+A higher weight will have a higher probability of being selected ("po" stands for "Potential Options").

 Commands
 --------
-Simply mention the word "lunch."
-No need to address your Hubot directly.
+lunch - Simply mention the word "lunch," and hubot gets hungry.

 Author